meenal0205/Task-manager/README.md

+# Task Manager
 This Task Manager can perform following functions
-1 .
-Add task
+- Add task
-2 .
-Delete Task
+-  Delete Task
-3 .
-Update Task
+-  Update Task
-4 .
-Mark the task as completed
+-  Mark the task as completed